descope/terraform-provider-descope/docs/raw/applications/oidc.md

 - Type: `string`

-// Specify a logo for the OIDC application.
+A logo for the OIDC application.
 Should be a hosted image URL.